Intuitionistic $j$-Do-Calculus in Topos Causal Models: From d-separation to -stability: do-calculus on sites

 To illustrate the above abstract definitions, we now present three examples of $j$-stability.
 To reiterate the definition of cover, the main definition that is useful to remember is the following:

-\begin{definition} \emph{Cover schema for $j$-separation.} Given a path $\pi$ between $X$ and $Y$ in $U$, a $J$-cover is any family $\{S_i\hookrightarrow U\}$ such that every non-collider segment of $\pi$ is locally blocked by an admissible conditioning set in some $S_i$, and every collider on $\pi$ is locally closed in some $S_i$ (either by forbidding conditioning on the collider/descendants, or by an intervention that deletes the collider backdoor).
-Then $X \indep^j_U Y\mid Z$ holds by Kripke–Joyal forcing. \end{definition}
+\begin{definition} \emph{Cover schema for $j$-separation.} A family $\{S_i\to U\}$ witnesses $X\indep^j_UY\mid Z$ only when it is $J$-covering and, on \emph{every} chart $S_i$, every restricted path from $X$ to $Y$ is blocked by $Z$ according to ordinary d-separation.
+Different paths may be blocked for different reasons, but checking different path fragments on unrelated charts is insufficient. \end{definition}

 \paragraph*{Cover used in Figure~\ref{fig:j-closure-schematic}} Fix the ambient site $U$ that contains the whole path from $X$ to $Y$.
 Let $\mathrm{Col}$ be the set of collider vertices on the path and let $Z$ be the intended conditioning set.
-We take a $J$-cover $S=\{S_Z\}\cup\{S_v : v\in\mathrm{Col}\}$ with: \begin{itemize} \item[\(\triangleright\)] \emph{Blocking chart for non-colliders:} $S_Z\hookrightarrow U$ is an observational chart where the variables in $Z$ are measurable and admissible as a conditioning set.
-On $S_Z$ every non-collider segment of the path is blocked by $Z$. \item[\(\triangleright\)] \emph{Collider charts:} for each collider $v\in\mathrm{Col}$ we include a chart $S_v\hookrightarrow U$ that locally closes the collider.
+One possible witnessing cover $S=\{S_Z\}\cup\{S_v : v\in\mathrm{Col}\}$ must satisfy: \begin{itemize} \item[\(\triangleright\)] \emph{Observational chart:} $S_Z\to U$ is a chart on which the variables in $Z$ are measurable and admissible and the entire restricted path is blocked. \item[\(\triangleright\)] \emph{Collider charts:} for each collider $v\in\mathrm{Col}$ we include a chart $S_v\to U$ that locally closes the collider.
 Concretely, either (i) $S_v$ forbids conditioning on $v$ or any descendant of $v$ (so the collider remains closed), or (ii) $S_v$ is an interventional chart (e.g. cutting incoming arrows to $v$) that breaks the collider backdoor.
-In both cases the path is blocked in $S_v$.
-Since every ambiguous segment is blocked in some chart of the cover, Kripke–Joyal forcing yields $X \indep^j_U Y \mid Z$. \end{itemize}
+In both cases the entire restricted path, together with every alternative path from $X$ to $Y$, must be blocked in $S_v$.
+Only then does Kripke--Joyal forcing yield $X \indep^j_U Y \mid Z$. \end{itemize}

 \paragraph*{Cover used in Figure~\ref{fig:collider-descendant-not-jstable}} Here we intentionally take the \emph{trivial} cover $\{U\to U\}$, where $U$ permits conditioning on the descendant $D$ of the collider.
 In $U$ the collider is opened by $D$, so $X \nindep Y \mid D$ holds in $U$ and there is no $j$-stability witness.
 This panel illustrates the “problematic” ambient view before refinement.